scala-ide/docs/src/sphinx/dev/architecture/architecture.rst

 The Scala IDE project is composed of several modules.
 Here is a generic description of what each module contains:

-* ``org.scala-ide.build``: Contains the scripts for building the Scala IDE from the command line.
-* ``org.scala-ide.build-toolchain``: Contains the script for retrieving and repackaging dependencies that are needed by the Scala IDE.
-* ``org.scala-ide.sbt.full.library``: Packages the Sbt incremental compiler into one OSGi bundle.
-* ``org.scala-ide.sbt.compiler.interface`` Packages the Sbt compiler interface into an OSGi bundle
-* ``org.scala-ide.sdt.aspects``: Contains the AspectJ classes used to weave into Eclipse and hook in JDT internals.
 * ``org.scala-ide.sdt.core``: Contains the Scala IDE plug-in's source code.
 * ``org.scala-ide.sdt.core.tests``: Contains the functional tests used to exercise the Scala IDE in headless mode (with no User Interface).
 * ``org.scala-ide.sdt.debug``: Contains the Scala IDE debugger plug-in's source code.
 * ``org.scala-ide.sdt.debug.tests``: Contains the functional tests used to exercise the Scala IDE debugger in headless mode (with no User Interface).
 * ``org.scala-ide.sdt.spy``: A Scala Spy view, used to display position, tree and type information under the cursor.
+* ``org.scala-ide.sdt.aspects``: Contains the AspectJ classes used to weave into Eclipse and hook in JDT internals.
+* ``org.scala-ide.build``: Contains the scripts for building the Scala IDE from the command line.
+* ``org.scala-ide.build-toolchain``: Contains the script for retrieving and repackaging dependencies that are needed by the Scala IDE.
+* ``org.scala-ide.sbt.*``: Contain scripts for repackaging the Sbt incremental compiler as a Maven dependency.
+* ``org.scala-ide.scala*``: Contain scripts for packaging Scala (2.10, 2.11) as features that can be installed in Eclipse
 * ``org.scala-ide.sdt.feature``: Packages the ``org.scala-ide.sdt.core`` and ``org.scala-ide.sdt.debug`` project binaries into the "Scala IDE for Eclipse" component, which is then made available through the Scala IDE update site.
 * ``org.scala-ide.sdt.source.feature``: Packages both the ``org.scala-ide.sdt.core`` and ``org.scala-ide.sdt.aspects`` project sources into the "Scala IDE for Eclipse Source Feature" component, which is then made available through the Scala IDE update site.
 * ``org.scala-ide.sdt.weaving.feature``: Packages the ``org.scala-ide.sdt.aspects`` project binaries into the "JDT Weaving for Scala" component, which is included within the "Scala IDE for Eclipse" component.